w3c/w3c-website-redesign-documentation/_posts/2020-09-25-on-not-choosing-wordpress.md

 We [tested Gutenberg](https://medium.com/studio24/we-tried-converting-a-bespoke-website-design-in-wordpress-with-gutenberg-42e11986b05a)
 six months before it was released in WordPress 5.
 Recently we worked on a project for the University of Cambridge creating a site for their [Alumni magazine](https://magazine.alumni.cam.ac.uk/).
 This launched in April 2020 and uses Gutenberg to manage content.
-This gave us a good idea of how Gutenberg works, though we didn't test authoring tool accessibility back then.
-In June, we had some feedback from users with accessibility needs who fed back the user interface was difficult to use for screen reader users.
-At that time it was felt Gutenberg was not right for this project.
+This gave us a good idea of how Gutenberg works.
+In June, we reviewed the current accessibility issue backlog ([issues](https://github.com/WordPress/gutenberg/labels/Accessibility%20%28a11y%29), [a11y project](https://github.com/WordPress/gutenberg/projects/25)) and had some feedback from users with accessibility needs who had difficulties using the current user interface.
+This was a contributing factor in our decision that WordPress was not a good fit for this project.

 Given the importance the WordPress project has put on Gutenberg as the future of WordPress we did not feel it was reasonable to recommend using the Classic Editor if there is a good chance this will not be supported in the future.
 At present [Classic Editor is slated for end of life in Dec 2021](https://make.wordpress.org/core/2018/11/07/classic-editor-plugin-support-window/).